-WHAT IS A SPECIAL PERMIT?
+WHAT IS A CONDITIONAL USE PERMIT?

 The City of Huntington Zoning Ordinance established a series of distinct zoning districts to regulate how individuals, organizations and businesses use land within the City limits.
 Each zoning district has a specific intent and allows for various uses.
-Those uses are either allowed by right or by Special Permit.
+Those uses are either allowed by right or by Conditional Use Permit.
 A use that is allowed by right requires only a building permit or certificate of use and occupancy to use the land in that specific manner.

 According to Section 1359.01 of the City of Huntington Zoning Ordinance, in making its decision, the Board of Zoning Appeals shall consider the following: